 Insufficient demand for the products and services and an inability to differentiate from the competition reduces your ability to compete with established industry players.
 In that case, the proposed venture should not be pursued.

 Questions that need to be answered include:

 - In which type of industry will the business operate?
 Key characteristics?
 What is the state of the industry?
-Mature, growing, or in decline?
+Is it mature, growing, or in decline?

 - Who are the main competitors?
 How big and established are they?
-What is their pricing strategy?
-How will they react to you entering the market?
+What is their business strategy?
+How will they respond if you entered the market?

 - How are you going to differentiate your products and services from the competition?
 What are the competitors’ strengths and weaknesses, and how do you stack up against them?

 - How will the company gain market share?

 To answer these questions, sources such as government publications, trade journals, industry reports, internet resources, or companies such as Dun & Bradstreet can be very helpful.

 Armed with the answers to market-related questions, you can then develop more realistic estimates of the projected demand for the products and services.
 This, in turn, allows you to make the organizational and operational decisions on how demand is going to be met.
 If the estimated sales forecast for your products and services is lagging, the project is likely not feasible.

 In addition, you also need to think about how you are going to manufacture your products and deliver your services.
 Topics to consider include: